Adult Learner Frequently Asked Questions (FAQs)

 Who can be in the program?

 Adults 18 years of age and older can enroll.
 You do not need to be a U.S. Citizen to be in the program.
 Once enrolled, you must commit to meeting regularly with your assigned tutor.
 If you frequently miss sessions without notifying your tutor, you will be subject to dismissal from the program.

 How much does it cost to be in the program?

-There is a $20 registration and assessment fee for all learners.
-After that, the program is free for Manatee County Residents, but you will be expected to pay for your books (approximately $30-50 per book).
+There is a one-time $20 registration/assessment fee for all learners.
+After that, the program is free for Manatee County Residents.
+You will be expected to pay for your books (approximately $12-$30 per book).
 Scholarships may be available for qualifying students.
-Adults who live outside of Manatee County may attend our virtual Conversation Classes at a cost of $10 a month, payable through PayPal.

 How long will it take to get a tutor?

 It may take a few months to be placed with a one on one tutor.
 In the meantime, we encourage you to join one of our online conversation classes.
 These are available 5 days a week and you can attend one or all the conversation classes.
 You may also be eligible to attend some of our other programs, like a book club, citizenship preparation, digital or financial literacy classes and more.

 Do I have to take a written test to be in the program?